USS Tringa: 1947–1960

 Upon commissioning, Tringa was assigned to Submarine Squadron (SubRon) 8 and operated out of the submarine base at New London, Connecticut.
 During her first six years of active service, she remained close to the eastern seaboard.
 Fortunately, her services as a submarine rescue vessel were not required.
 On the other hand, Tringa remained busy practicing simulated submarine rescues and serving as target ship and recovery ship for submarines in torpedo-firing drills.
 In addition, she participated in a number of rescue experiments for the Bureau of Ships, testing diving bells, submarine buoys, ground tackle, mooring gear, and related equipment.

 Her most significant contribution during those six years came in January 1950 when Missouri (BB-63) ran aground in the vicinity of Thimble Shoals Light and Old Point Comfort, Hampton Roads, Virginia.
 Tringa and her sister rescue vessels joined tugs in refloating the battleship on 1 February.

 In August 1953, Tringa was called upon to cross the Atlantic Ocean to aid Harder (SS-568), which had broken down off the coast of Ireland.
 The ship returned to New London with the submarine and then resumed operations along the east coast of the United States.
 During the early months of 1955, Tringa escorted USS Nautilus (SSN-571), the world's first atomic-powered ship, during her sea trials.

 That fall, she joined USS Albacore (AGSS-569) for experiments at Portsmouth, New Hampshire.
 The submarine rescue vessel conducted deep submergence tests on a new submarine rescue chamber, RC-21.
 In the midst of that operation, RC-21 parted its tow and sank in 230 feet of water.
 Tringa spent the next 25 days struggling against foul weather, treacherous currents, and fouled wreckage, but successfully salvaged RC-21 in the end.
 For their part in the operation, three officers and 10 divers assigned to Tringa received commendations.

 Early in 1957, she began serving as school ship for the submarine Prospective Commanding Officers' School.
 That duty took her to the warm waters of the British West Indies in April and again in July.
 After her return to normal duty at New London, Tringa was called upon to assist the newly constructed Peruvian submarine Iquiqui, which on 27 August had run aground on Long Sand Shoal in Long Island Sound.
-The rescuer arriver on the scene, passed a tow wire to the stranded boat, and pulled her off at the next high tide.
+The rescuer arrived on the scene, passed a tow wire to the stranded boat, and pulled her off at the next high tide.